RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 ### Queries

-In this section, I will detail the design and implementation of various queries used to interact with the database.
-These queries range from simple data retrieval to more complex queries.

-#### ### Implementation of Database Queries via `queries.py`
+#### Implementation of Database Queries via `queries.py`

-In developing queries.py, my intention was to streamline the process of executing SQL queries against the database database (as mentioned earlier in this report).
-The script is designed to be intuitive, allowing users to retrieve data with ease by selecting options from a menu.
+The purpose of creating `queries.py` was to streamline the process of executing SQL queries against the database without needing to access the database via MySQL (as mentioned earlier in this report).
+The script allows users to view the predefined queries (see below) by selecting options from a menu and then being provided the data outputed in the CLI.

-The script presents a selection of predefined queries.
-Users can choose from basic to advanced queries, each corresponding to a specific data retrieval function.
-Upon selection, the script executes the relevant SQL command, fetching and displaying the results in a clear and organized format.

-Moreover, the queries are externalized in SQL files for flexibility and maintainability.
-Adjustments to queries can be made directly in the SQL files without altering the Python script, facilitating updates and modifications.
-The output is presented in a tabular form, making the data accessible and straightforward to interpret.
+The queries were created in SQL files and `queries.py` reads those files.
+Furthermore, the output is presented in a tabular form, making the data accessible and straightforward to interpret (although this isn't going to be perfect without adding additional libraries which is beyond the scope of this task).

 #### Basic Queries